redis/redis-doc/docs/data-types/_index.md

 ### HyperLogLog

-[Redis HyperLogLog](/docs/data-types/hyperloglogs) data structures provide probabilistic estimates of the cardinality (i.e., number of elements) of large sets.
+The [Redis HyperLogLog](/docs/data-types/hyperloglogs) data structures provide probabilistic estimates of the cardinality (i.e., number of elements) of large sets.
 For more information, see:

 * [Overview of Redis HyperLogLog](/docs/data-types/hyperloglogs)
 * [Redis HyperLogLog command reference](/commands/?group=hyperloglog)